Dino King 3D: Journey to Fire Mountain: Plot

 Meanwhile, at the dome, Jr., Blue and Dusty are attracted by food.
 Dusty tries to eat some plants, but a Dsungaripterus named Dsunga steals them.
 Heartbroken, she lies in her cave, but Jr. and Blue bring her some plants and berries and she becomes friends with Jr. Elsewhere, meanwhile, Cy and a dying Speckles are on their way, when Speckles begins to hallucinate on seeing Junior, but it really isn't.
 That's when a sand dune starts to shake and they end up in a dark pit.
 There, they meet a female Tarbosaurus named Fang who heals Speckle's wound with herbs.
 After a short misunderstanding, Fang is revealed to be Blue's mother and is searching for her.
 She joins Speckles and Cy on their quest for the compound.

 While Jr., Blue, and Dusty are playing, Ditto, one of the members of the pack, catches them and takes Dusty all the way up the dome.
-In return for food, the Dsungaripterus reveals that the Deinoychus are giving the young dinosaurs as sacrifices to a mysterious beast that lives in the local volcano.
+In return for food, Dsunga reveals that the Deinonychus are giving the young dinosaurs as sacrifices to a mysterious beast that lives in the local volcano.
 The beast in turn gives the young dinosaurs to his offspring as "toys" to play with, and when they get bored, they kill and eat them, which horrifies Junior, who blames himself for not stopping the Deinonychus from taking Dusty away.

 Speckles, Fang and Cy meet a Pukyongosaurus herd whose eggs are being stolen by a marauding pack of Carnotaurus in an oasis.
 Speckles is initially reluctant as he's determined to rescue his son, so much so, that he tries to stop Fang from intervening the raid, callously demanding that "It's none of our business" much to Fang's dismay and the Tarbosaurs get into an argument.
-Fang chastises Speckles for his selfishness and reminds him that when he was poisoned she could've left him to his fate since it was his problem, not hers.
+Fang chastises Speckles for his selfishness and reminds him that when he was poisoned, she could've left him to his fate since it was his problem, not hers.
 But since Fang lacked Speckles's ruthless demeanor she decided against it.
 Fang then tells Speckles that if he can be on his way as she intends to help the sauropods before continuing on.
 Before Speckles and Cy could leave however, Speckles catches one of the eggs and decides to assist Fang with Cy following and telling Speckles that he can be a jerk sometimes.
 The bandit leader pleads for mercy, to which Speckles wisely grants, and the thieves retreat.
 The eggs begin to hatch.
 Fang states to Speckles that he did a good deed before he decides they must leave.
 When asked by Cy about the noise the sauropods are making, Fang explains it is how they communicate.